 Launch on iOS, the Mobile Development Kit extension for Visual Studio Code needs a team ID or a provisioning profile file to sign the Mobile Development Kit client before you can deploy the app on a device.
 The extension can gather all team IDs and provisioning profile files you've ever downloaded using Xcode along with your Apple ID.
 You can also use Import iOS provisioning profile to import a provisioning profile file from the Apple Developer portal.
 Import iOS provisioning profile copies a provisioning profile file to a specific location (in the same manner as Xcode), and also keeps its name in user settings.
 After importing, the provisioning profile name appears as the first line on the list of provisioning profile files.

-An Mobile Development Kit client for iOS should already be built for device or simulator exclusively.
 The Mobile Development Kit extension for Visual Studio Code shows a list containing all team IDs and the provisioning profile names when you try to debug a Mobile Development Kit client on a connected device.
 After selecting a team ID or the provisioning profile profiling name, you can debug the Mobile Development Kit client on the device.

 Consider the following when deciding whether to use a team ID or a provisioning profile: